 When the upload is complete, the router restarts.
 The upload process can take up to 3 minutes, and the upgrade process typically takes about 1 minute.
 Read the new firmware release notes to determine whether the router needs to be reconfigured after upgrading.

-Comcast Business offers a Netgear N300 Wireless Router (Model No. WNR2000) that can be connected to your IP Gateway.
+Comcast Business offers a Netgear N300 Wireless Router, a secure private WiFi solution to be connected to your IP Gateway.

 If you are having connectivity issues with your Business Private WiFi network, follow these instructions to troubleshoot.

 Symantec, the Symantec Logo, the Checkmark Logo, and Norton, Norton 360 and Norton by Symantec are registered trademarks of Symantec Corporation ©2014 Symantec Corporation.
 All rights reserved.
 Microsoft product names and logos are trademarks or registered trademarks of Microsoft Corporation.
 All other trademarks are the property of their respective owners.